FaceFTW/faceftw.github.io/src/blog/0003/index.md

 Well, not actual cow language, but that's beyond the point.

 First, it is important to discuss how the parser should be implemented; it's honestly trivial given Rust's `match` statements which allow easy and safe identification of the various IR forms defined in the lexer.
-Here is some rough psuedocode of what the interpreter function looks like:
+Here is some rough pseudocode of what the interpreter function looks like:

 ```rust
 fn interpreter(